wapelhardingpoint/GRAXForSFDC/README.md

 # GRAX by Harding Point Salesforce SDK

-The GRAX by Harding Point Salesforce SDK uses the [GRAX Cloud](https://www.grax.io/) services to help you solve complex problems by applying graph theory to your Salesforce environment(s).
+The GRAX Salesforce SDK uses the [GRAX Cloud](https://www.grax.io/) services to help you solve complex problems by applying graph theory to your Salesforce environment(s).

 ## Installation